freifunktrier/firmware_store/firmware/beta/README.md

     sysupgrade gluon-fftr-0.11.2+tackin....sysupgrade.bin

 If you still want/need to take the risk, you may try an autoupdate.
-I did my best to make it work and tested it on some routers.
+I did my best to make it work and tested it on some routers with no problems.
 But as the older beta "gluon 0.11.1" also has a minor bug in the "beta.good.signatures", please make sure to first do

     uci set autoupdater.beta.good_signatures='1'